AlexIndiex/WaveRiftNoobGuides/README.md

 A collection of guides that range from recommended peripheral hardware to emulation and more...

-> [!IMPORTANT]
-> Friendly reminder of 17 U.S.C.
-1201 F and G. These sections make any copyright material's backup for personal use, emulators, and backups of deceased programs LEGAL.
-Furthermore, backups and redistribution of open-source programs under MIT and GPL2/3 are also LEGAL.

 ## Accessories and Hardware Recommendations for SteamDeck: